Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Introduction

-Previous work employs flat clustering algorithms~\cite{manning2008flat}, such as K-means~\cite{macqueen1967some}, to analyse flat clustering phenomena within the network representation space~\cite{Peiffer2021, carbonnelle2020intraclass, caron2018deep}.
-Other studies~\cite{prasad2024tree, tawara2020frame, li2024efficient} use dimensional reduction algorithms~\cite{van2008visualizing, mcinnes2018umap, prasad2024tree} to visualise these flat clustering phenomena.
-In other words, both the analytical and visualisation results of these works indicate that the network representations are well organised into independent clusters.
-More specifically, as shown in Fig.~\ref{fig:tSNE_embed_space}, Li et al.~\cite{li2024efficient} visualise a two-dimensional space that approximates the representation space of their speaker recognition network, in which representations are arranged into independent, flat clusters.
-To understand the observed flat clustering phenomenon, it is generally interpreted that each distinct cluster in Fig.~\ref{fig:tSNE_embed_space} corresponds to a particular speaker identity.
-Peiffer et al.~\cite{Peiffer2021} refer to the flat clustering phenomenon within the network representation space as \textit{inner} or \textit{internal clustering}.
+Some works employ flat clustering algorithms~\cite{manning2008flat}, such as K-means~\cite{macqueen1967some}, to analyse how network representations are naturally organised into independent, flattened clusters, where different algorithms reveal different natural organisations of representations~\cite{Peiffer2021, carbonnelle2020intraclass, caron2018deep}.
+We define each natural organisation of representations into flattened clusters as a certain flat clustering phenomenon happening inside the space formed by these representations, which Peiffer~\cite{Peiffer2021} referred to as \textit{inner} or \textit{internal clustering} phenomenon for short.
+Moreover, other studies~\cite{prasad2024tree, tawara2020frame, li2024efficient} use dimensionality reduction algorithms~\cite{van2008visualizing, mcinnes2018umap, prasad2024tree} to visualise network representations within an approximated low-dimensional space, where inner clustering phenomena can be intuitively observed.
+As shown in Fig.~\ref{fig:tSNE_embed_space}, Li et al.~\cite{li2024efficient} present a 2-dimensional space that approximates the representation space of their well-trained speaker recognition network, in which representations are indeed organised into flat clusters.
+To understand the inner clustering phenomenon in Fig.~\ref{fig:tSNE_embed_space}, Li et al.\ interpret that each flat cluster corresponds to a particular speaker identity.

+However, to our limited knowledge, the above studies on organisations of network representations have been largely discussed outside the XAI domain~\cite{xu2019explainable, 9369420, linardatos2020explainable}, motivating us to study this topic from an XAI perspective.
+Moreover, the XAI domain still lacks studies systematically explaining how network representations can be naturally and unbiasedly organised into clusters with deeper relationships, rather than treating them as independent.
+In this work, we aim to employ hierarchical clustering algorithms~\cite{ran2023comprehensive} to analyse whether hierarchical relationships remain in representation clusters in the speaker recognition task.
+We define each way (e.g. each algorithm) of organising network representations into hierarchical clusters as a certain hierarchical clustering phenomenon within the corresponding network representation space, referred to as an \textit{inner hierarchical clustering} phenomenon for short.